e-desouza/multi-arch-devops/README.md

 > Note, how our [Jenkinsfile](./code/Jenkinsfile) has a mix of `node ('s390x')` and `node ('amd64')`.

+Thats it !
+You now now build your multi-architecture deployment pipeline on OpenShift !

 <div style="page-break-after: always;"></div>

 ## IBM Multicloud Manager

+TODO : More on IBM MCM

 Using MCM you could add both OCP on Intel and Z clusters, setup a `podPlacementPolicy` and deploy your app to MCM and let MCM decide the best place to deploy it.